andandandand/search-of-complex-binary-ca/README.md

 The cellular automaton in the population with behavior closer to the GoL will evolve on the right panel.

+**View Data** shows the log of all CA identified.
+The app automatically captures all automata with behavioral measures with less than 0.01 difference with the Game of Life and stores them is HSQL tables.
+This may take several hours on a powerful computer with 8 GB of RAM.

-*Export to Mathematica* creates a notebook with the found automata with rule number specified in Wolfram code.
+**Export to Mathematica** creates a notebook with the found automata with rule number specified in Wolfram code.